-In 2022, 470 stations were planned at depths between 50 and 600 m in the survey area, with 219 'extra' stations mapped and available to be included if time permitted.
-429 of the planned stations incl. 'extra' stations were fished.
-6 stations were reported as having been moved more than 2 nautical miles. from the planned position, with a mean of 3n.mi; 6 stations were discarded, either due to untrawlable bottom or owing to general trawl difficulties.
+In 2023, 496 stations were planned at depths between 50 and 600 m in the survey area, 238 of those were 'extra' stations mapped and available to be included if time permitted.
+325 of the planned stations incl. 'extra' stations were fished.
+48 stations were discarded, either due to untrawlable bottom or owing to general trawl difficulties.
+Furthermore, most planned stations allocated in stratum U1, U2, W1 and W3 were not fished, due do extraordinary ice coverage during the survey period.
+The Sea ice was too thick and prevented trawling.

-Of the 429 stations fished, 206 provided usable data to the shrimp survey.
-In the course of the shrimp survey, CTD casts were made along standard transects offshore and in Disko Bay and Vaigat; and in 2022, 0 station were fished with a beam trawl for benthos monitoring, but at 0 station a video beam-sledge were used for benthos recording and at 18 station a drop camera was used.
+Of the 325 stations fished, 213 provided usable data to the shrimp survey.
+In the course of the shrimp survey, CTD casts were made along standard transects offshore and in Disko Bay and Vaigat; and in 2023, no stations were fished with a beam trawl for benthos monitoring, but at 5 stations a video beam-sledge were used for benthos recording.